dbEthan/csharpbook2/16_interfaces/2_InterfacesInPraktijk.md

             return 0;
         }
         else
-            throw new ArgumentException("Object is not a Land"); }
+            throw new NotImplementedException("Object is not a Land"); }
 }
 ```